aliu917/cs329h_proj/README.md

 ### Step 3: Generate Model Outputs

 After training, generate responses from each model on the validation set.
-The following notebooks contain the results of evaluation for the three models trained using full DPO on the PRISM dataset above:
+The following notebooks contain the results of funning inference for the three models on the PRISM dataset:
 - `eval_test_all.ipynb`: Model trained on all data
 - `eval_test_ips.ipynb`: Model trained with IPS
 - `eval_test_noips.ipynb`: Model trained without IPS
 Note that to reproduce these results with a new run, you will need to update the artifact path to point to the saved wandb artifact from a new training run.
-The artifact paths will depend on the run name and desired version number chosen from the results of the training colab run in step 2 above.
+The artifact paths will depend on the run name and desired version number chosen from the wandb logged artifact results.
+I chose the version numbers based on the best performing validation loss value (IPW val for sampled IPS/no-IPS models, normal val for the all model)

 These notebooks will:
 1. Load the fine-tuned model from wandb artifacts (will need to be updated to point to the appropriate saved artifact on wandb)